-Existing storyline visualization techniques present narratives as a node-link graph where a sequence of links shows the evolution of causal and temporal relationships between characters in the narrative.
+Existing storyline visualization techniques represent narratives as a node-link graph where a sequence of links shows the evolution of causal and temporal relationships between characters in the narrative.
 These techniques make a number of simplifying assumptions about the narrative structure, however.
-They assume that all narratives progress linearly in time, with a well-defined beginning, middle, and end.
-They assume that the narrative is complete prior to visualization.
-They also assume that at least two participants interact at every event.
+They assume that all narratives progress linearly in time, with a well defined beginning, middle, and end.
+They assume that at least two participants interact at every event.
 Finally, they assume that all events in the narrative occur along a single timeline.
-Thus, while existing techniques are suitable for visualizing linear narratives, they are not well suited for visualizing narratives with multiple timelines, non-linear narratives such as those with flashbacks, or for narratives that contain events with only one participant.
-In our previous work we presented Yarn, a system for automatic construction and visualization of narratives with multiple timelines.
-Yarn employs hierarchical task network planning to generate all possible narrative timelines and visualize them in a web-based interface.
-In this work, we extend Yarn to support non-linear narratives with flashbacks and flash-forwards, and non-linear point-of-view narratives.
-Our technique supports both singleparticipant as well as multi-participant events in the narrative, and constructs both linear as well as non-linear narratives.
-Additionally, it enables pairwise comparison within a group of multiple narrative timelines.
+Thus, while existing techniques are suitable for visualizing linear narratives, they are not well suited for visualizing narratives with multiple timelines, nor for narratives that contain events with only one participant.
+In this paper we present Yarn, a system for generating and visualizing narratives with multiple timelines.
+Along with multi-participant events, Yarn can also visualize single-participant events in the narrative.
+Additionally, Yarn enables pairwise comparison of the multiple narrative timelines.